These are a few of my favorite things...

 A starry night sky when viewed from the countryside

 Monty Python's Flying Circus.
-The Beatles of comedy, really!
+They're the Beatles of comedy, really!

 Dancing to the great tunes at almost any Brian Capps show